Plumsail/forms-docs/SharePoint/how-to/csl.rst

-.. title:: Lookup control
+.. title:: Cross-site Lookup for SharePoint forms

 .. meta::
-   :description: Learn out how to link lists across different sites and site collections.
+   :description: How to link lists across different SharePoint sites using Lookup control of Plumsail Forms

 How to link lists across different sites using Lookup control
 =============================================================================